007MarkThomas/OptimizelySDKWrapper-iOS/README.md

 <H2><B>Usage:</B></H2>

-After installing SDK downloads these files and add them to your swift app.
+After installing SDK add the "OptimizelyWrapper" file into your app.

 There are a few things you need to change to get started: